-If you suffer from breakouts and acne on the regular, it’s important to let your doctor know before having your skin treated with a laser of any kind.
+If you suffer from breakouts and acne regularly, it’s important to let your doctor know before having your skin treated with a laser of any kind.
 The reason?
-Some lasers can make existing acne worse and even bring about breakouts days after the treatment.
-“Breakouts are commonly seen after laser resurfacing because some of the post treatment ointments used are petrolatum-based and can clog pores,” says Melbourne, FL, dermatologist Anita Saluja, MD.
+Some lasers can make existing acne worse and even spark breakouts days after the treatment.
+“Any laser that disrupts the skin barrier can cause breakouts to occur,” says Miami dermatologist Dr. Deborah Longwill.
 If breakouts are rare and only happen after a laser, they could be popping up because of the treatment itself, the ointments or a combination of the two.

+Dr. Elias says that while any laser can lead to acne or exacerbate existing breakouts, it’s most commonly seen with laser hair removal or resurfacing procedures.
 “Breakouts often arise from laser hair removal because the hair is dense and coarse.
 Afterward, a portion of the hair follicles contain dead hair fragments, which the body tries to expel,” says Scottsdale, AZ, facial plastic surgeon Kelly Bomer, MD.
 “When this happens, there is an inflammatory response, which can cause red bumps with pus, resembling a red pimple with a whitehead.”
+But it’s not just hair removal that can cause it—any heat-based laser can lead to a breakout because many of them stimulate sebum production.

-Here’s what you need to do to stop this from happening.
-First things first: The next time you have a laser treatment, use an antibacterial ointment or gentle skin-repairing cream post procedure to help mitigate any acne.
-If you and your doctor can pinpoint exactly what’s causing the flare-ups—either the laser or the ointments—then you can put a plan in place and get your skin on the track to clear.
+If you get more intensive resurfacing procedures, like Fraxel or CoolPeel, Dr. Elias suggests asking your doctor which creams and ointments can be used to re-epithelialize your skin without being super occlusive.
 It’s important to keep your skin moisturized after a laser, but if you know your skin is breakout-prone, you may want to skip the heavy, occlusive salves and ointments.
 “Instead, you can use your favorite moisturizer with hydrocortisone (0.05-1.0 percent) and bacitracin conservatively for a day or two if the laser causes peeling that needs this type of moisture,” says Dr. Bomer.

 Find a Doctor